sfikizolo/RockPaperScissorGame/README.md

 bash
 Copy code
-cd path/to/RPS
-Run the script using a Python interpreter.

-bash
-Copy code
 python3 RockPaperScissor.py
 Follow the on-screen instructions.
 You'll be prompted to enter your choice: Rock (r), Paper (p), or Scissors (s).